lorenzifrancesco/nlin/README.md

-## Collection of analytical results and lightweight simulation about the NLIN problem
+## Collection of analytical results and a lightweight simulation about the NLIN problem